-BY FRANCES H. M'DOUGAL.
+BY PRANCES H. M'DOUGAL.

-Hisform has gone from our midst, but his virtues live forever.
-Joyful must be the change from the struggles and suffering of the earth-life, to the freedom and peace of heaven, and yet I know his tender heart clings to its kin, and weeps for the sorrows of his be-Doved
+His form has gone from our midst, but his virtues live forever.
+Joyful must be the change from the struggles and suffering of the earth-life, to the freedom and peace of heaven, and yet I know his tender heart clings to its kin, and weeps for the corrows of his be-

-With an intellect at once broad, bold and fine, he was capable of commanding a wide and varied sphere of thought and action, and this broad intellect was well balanced by the moral power-the large love nature, that owned a godlike sympathy for every human being, and every living creature.
+With an intellect at once broad, bold and fine, he was capable of commanding a wide and varied sphere of thought and action, and this broad intellect was well balanced by the moral power-the large love nature, that owned a godlike sympathy for every buman beowned a godine sympathy for every boman being, and every living creature.
 Nor were his great powers ever protruded.
-His best friends could scarcely know their full extent, they were so closely velled by a rare modesty.
-But all who knew him felt the benignity of his presence, the entire earnestness and truthfulness of his character, and the grand honesty, which, amid the remorseless selfishness of the money-getting world, always kept his hands, heart and conscience, clear-free from the corrosive stain of ill-gotten gold.
+His best friends could scarcely know their full extent, they were so closely veiled by a rare modesty.
+But all who knew him felt the benignity of his presence, the entire earnestness and truthfulness of the character, and the grand honesty, which amid the remorance se lifshness of the which, amid the remorseless selfishness of the money-getting world, always kept his hands, heart and conscience; clear-free from the corrosive stain of ill gotten gold.
 He was truly one